4Subsea/waveresponse-python/docs/index.rst

 WaveResponse documentation
 ==========================

-``waveresponse`` provides utilities for handling 2-D wave spectra and response amplitude operators (RAOs) using the Python programming language.
+``waveresponse`` provides utilities for conveniently handling 2-D wave spectra and response amplitude operators (RAOs) using the Python programming language.

 The tools you get with ``waveresponse`` are useful for handling wave data and RAO